GMAS will be converting the Initial Proposal and Competing Renewal entry process and homepages for the May 2017 release.

 GMAS will have a release on December 16, 2016.
 The release will include updates to the GMAS home screen and the confirm research team screen to update them to the new look and feel.
 It will also include a new screen for uploading budgets to the GL, minor enhancements, and bug fixes.
 Read more about GMAS

 The August 2016 Grants Management Application Suite (GMAS) released to users on Monday, August 15, 2016.
 This regularly scheduled release is the fourth official release in support of the GMAS 2.0 project.
 This release represents significant user-facing enhancements and major technical achievements.
 For the full release notes, please visit the GMAS Release 1_42 page on the GMAS website.
-Read more about GMAS August 2016 Release
+Also, check out our recent blog post for Read more about GMAS August 2016 Release

 As noted on Grants.gov, NIH has updated their ‘PHS Fellowship Supplemental Form’ to the new FORMS-D. The new form will be supported in GMAS with our next exception release, occurring at the end of June 2016.
 Further communications regarding the release date will be posted on the GMAS homepage as well as the GMAS Blog.